Klipper3d/klipper/docs/Code_Overview.md

 Coordinate Systems
 ==================

-The position of the toolhead is primarily tracked in cartesian coordinates that are relative to the coordinate system specified in the config file.
-That is, the coordinate system generally does not change during run-time.
-If a request is made to alter the origin (eg, a `G92` command) then that effect is obtained by translating future commands to the existing coordinate system.
+Internally, Klipper primarily tracks the position of the toolhead in cartesian coordinates that are relative to the coordinate system specified in the config file.
+That is, most of the Klipper code will never experience a change in coordinate systems.
+If the user makes a request to change the origin (eg, a `G92` command) then that effect is obtained by translating future commands to the primary coordinate system.

 However, in some cases it is useful to obtain the toolhead position in some other coordinate system and Klipper has several tools to